supervisely-ecosystem/training-tensorboard-template/README.md

 Note: the `$OUTPUT_DIR` variable is set to `$SLY_APP_DATA_DIR`, which is the directory where synced artifacts data is stored.
 It is expected that the artefacts will be written to this directory by the training script.
 The supervisely command-line-interface (cli) is used then to upload the artefacts to a team folder for easy access.

 # How to run
-Instance way:
+On Supervisely Instance:
 - Choose your project and click on three-dot menu.
-Then, choose `Run App -> Training tensorboard template` and, if you need, specify selected `Advanced Settings`.
-Click `Run`.
+Then, choose `Run App -> Neural Networks -> Training tensorboard template`.
-- Wait your project will be downloaded and your tensorboard logging server will run.
-You can open it in `Workspace Tasks` interface.
+- Wait your project will be downloaded and your tensorboard server will run.
+Press `Open` button to preview metrics in it.
-- After successful task ending, there will be a direct link to a teamfiles folder.
+- Training artefacts will be automatically uploaded to the platform and the app will be stopped.
 - In case of crush, you can view stored data in `'Team Files' -> Supervisely agents -> <chosen node> ('Main node' by default) -> 'app-data' -> 'training-tensorboard-template'`

-Local debug way:
+For local debugging:
 - Ensure that all the neccessary [environmental variables](https://developer.supervise.ly/getting-started/environment-variables) provided in `local.env` and `~/supervisely.env`.
-- Run in bash `ENV="development" && ./run.sh` and wait for task end results.
+- Run in bash `ENV="development" && ./run.sh` and wait the results.